 Sucralose

-Sucralose is an artificial sweetener.
 It is highly processed and chlorinated; the human body can’t metabolize it.
 Even though the FDA has approved it as a food additive, some associated health concerns exist.
 Many health-conscious people choose to avoid this additive.

 Compared to sugar, Sucralose is around 600 times sweeter, so you won’t need to use a lot of it to sweeten drinks or food.

 However, long-term consumption of this additive can cause all kinds of health problems.
 It can cause toxicity and inflammation and help cause obesity and diabetes.
-Sucralose also reduces good gut bacteria, which harms your body’s gut microbiome and can cause serious digestive issues.
+Sucralose also reduces good gut bacteria, which harms your body’s gut microbiome and can cause digestive issues.

 If you decide to have foods and drinks that contain this ingredient, it’s best to do so in moderation and to avoid long-term use to avoid potential health issues.